It was an early evening in mid-September. I was home alone. A Friday night, if I remember correctly.

 Now there was nothing particularly special about this evening.
 I was waiting for Shelley to come home from work so we could go out for a delicious meal together.
 Probably Italian.
-I don’t remember, I only know that it probably wasn’t Mexican since the pregnancy robbed her, albeit temporarily, of her passionate love of the melted cheese, tortillas and chicken combination that had served us so well for years.
+I don’t remember—I only know that it wasn’t Mexican since the pregnancy robbed her, albeit temporarily, of her passionate love of the melted cheese, tortillas, and chicken combination that had served us so well for years.
 In its stead, was a seemingly endless love affair with cuisine from the boot-shaped European country.

 But I digress …

-On this nondescript evening of the ninth month of the year, I was at home waiting for my beautiful bride to arrive for an evening of non-mexican food and a guaranteed designated driver.
+On this nondescript evening of the ninth month of the year, I was at home waiting for my beautiful spouse to arrive for an evening of non-Mexican food and a guaranteed designated driver.
 That’s one of the perks of being the male half of a pregnancy.
-“Should I have that second glass of wine?
-Booyeah, Shelley’s got the keys!”
-Of course, most people who know me realize that I’m passed out under the table singing songs about my childhood dog, Princess, after a couple sips of a Mambo Taxi.
+“Should I have another glass of wine?
+Booyah, Shelley’s got the keys!”
+Of course, most people who know me realize that I’m passed out under the table singing songs about my childhood dog, Princess, after a few sips of a Mambo Taxi.
 Still, since Shelley can’t partake in the spirits, it was good to know that I could be extra spiritual for the two of us.

 But, again, I digress …

-But anyway … typically, I would be throwing both our uniforms into the wash since it is our co-ed team of four years that plays on Saturdays.
-But since our little bundle of Boudreau has come into existence, it has transformed our star player into our number one fan.
-I know it’s been really hard for Shelley to sit on the sidelines week after week after years of never missing a minute of the action, but she still never misses a game.
+But anyway…typically, I would be throwing both our uniforms into the wash since it is our co-ed team of four years that plays on Saturdays.
+But since our little bundle of Boudreau has come into existence, it has transformed our star player into our number-one fan.
+I know it’s been really hard for Shelley to sit on the sidelines week-after-week following years of never missing a minute of the action—but she still never misses a game.
 And I, we … well, everyone on our team never has a moment go uncheered or uncelebrated.
 She’s as valuable off the field as she is on it.
 That’s nice.
-She really is quite a spectacular girl.
+She really is quite a spectacular woman.
 I miss playing with her too.
 She’s also quite cute in that uniform.